emersonrp/fallout.bas/README.md

 * The vi-style navigation keys are not supported in the actual game, sadly;  neither is <kbd>Space</kbd> to select.
 I flip-flopped on whether to add this but eventually decided to indulge myself.
 * The trainer's word-layout randomizer is much less sophisticated than I'm sure the real game's is, so it can be slow, especially when trying to place a large number of long words.
 In the compiled version, expect a few seconds delay as it lays out the field.
 In the interpreted version, this can take up to ten seconds.
 * The word lists are drawn from actual word lists displayed on actual terminals in actual Fallout; that is to say, the trainer doesn't algorithmically choose from a giant pool of words.
 Some randomization and stirring is done, but if you play this enough, you might see repeats of word clusters.
 The password itself is always randomly picked from the wordlist, so even if you notice repeats, the answer isn't likely to be the same.
-* The chance for a nugget to "reset guesses" versus "remove dud" is arbitrarily set at 20%.
-I intend to get into the real game and do some testing to match the actual chance.
 * When selecting a nugget the trainer will immediately de-highlight the nugget;  in the real game it remains highlighted until you move off of it.
 I will probably not fix this.
 * There's not juicy lore or valuable information or door/gun controls presented after successfully hacking.
 I might try to do something about this, but we only have so much RAM to work with.